07 Dec Four New Year’s Resolutions That Actually Work

-People far too often set lofty expectations of themselves at this time of year, only to be disappointed a few weeks later.
-Rather than giving you the usual goal setting secret to achieving your best year in health and fitness, we have put together a list of resolutions that real clients have used and will give you the results you desire in 2014.
+People far too often set lofty expectations of themselves at the start of the year, only to be disappointed a few weeks later.
+Rather than giving you the usual goal setting secret to achieving your best year in health and fitness, we have put together a list of resolutions that real clients have used and will give you the results you desire in 2020.

 1. Exercise 15 Minutes a Week